 Target Group Organization System Mission and Governance Implementation Efficiency Key Result Areas Objectives Process: Planning, managing, and supervising to ensure a speedy, cost-effective, and governance-driven work process.
 Technology: Adopting technology to help the organization, programs, and partners reduce educational disparities.
 Program-Level Results EEF has high-performing staff members, able to work together with external personnel to produce social impacts.
 The organization system should have a shifted diamond structure with a recruitment and retention process focusing on developing middle-level personnel.
 EEF and its partners have a performance and audit reporting process that demonstrates compliance with the principles of good governance and effective risk management.
 EEF has an evaluation system in place to evaluate its overall performance and project implementation in driving systems change or policy recommendations and a monitoring system to monitor the situation of inequality in human resources and education on a regular basis.
-Budget disbursement is efficient, cost-effective, and timely as scheduled in the action plan.
+Budget disbursement is efficient, costeffective, and timely as scheduled in the action plan.
 EEF is able to mobilize additional resources from other sources and has innovative financing mechanisms that are effective.
 G4, O4, K8, K10

 Target Group Organization System Mission and Governance Implementation Efficiency Key Result Areas Program-Level Results 5) The information and information technology systems of EEF are safe and secure in compliance with laws.
-They are a reference source for research, and can be used to drive missions of the organization and create a space to promote learning and reduce educational disparities through partnerships with the private sector and organizations with expertise in information technology Operating Guidelines Management and Governance Streamline the office support, management, and and develop an operating manual together with Budget and Finance Develop a system for analyzing strategic budger monitoring budget disbursement through the project developed by EEF.
-Pilot the innovative financing funds for operations.
-Evaluation System Develop databases, especially a demographic of groups.
-Collect databases from various agencies abroad to monitor the human resource inequality sit for assessing information of various projects.
-Encoundatabases of EEF to drive research, development, people to join the organization to drive high-impact partnership.
-Pernance Upport, management, and governance processes
+They are a reference source for research, and can be used to drive missions of the organization and create a space to promote learning and reduce educational disparities through partnerships with the private sector and organizations with expertise in information technology Operating Guidelines Personnel Management Attract high-performing people to join the organization to drive high-impact work through hiring or partnership.
+Management and Governance Streamline the office support, management, and governance processes and develop an operating manual together with partners.
+Budget and Finance Develop a system for analyzing strategic budgeting for target groups by monitoring budget disbursement through the project management system developed by EEF.
+Pilot the innovative financing program to raise new funds for operations.
+Evaluation System Develop databases, especially a demographic database of EEF's target groups.
+Collect databases from various agencies both in the country and abroad to monitor the human resource inequality situation.
+Develop a system for assessing information of various projects.
+Encourage partners to use the databases of EEF to drive research, development, policy recommendations, and evaluation for improving operations to support and assist target groups.